Database (journal)

-Database: The Journal of Biological Databases and Curation is an online peer-reviewed open access scientific journal that covers research on databases and biocuration.
-The journal was established in 2009 with David Landsman as the editor-in-chief.
-DATABASE is the official journal of the International Society for Biocuration.
-The journal has published the proceedings of the International Biocuration Conferences since 2009.
+Database: The Journal of Biological Databases and Curation is an online peer-reviewed open access scientific journal that publishes research on biological databases and biocuration.

+The journal was established in 2009 with David Landsman as editor-in-chief.
+It is the official journal of the International Society for Biocuration and has published proceedings from the International Biocuration Conference since its inception.

 Abstracting and indexing

-The journal is abstracted and indexed in MEDLINE/PubMed, Asian Science Citation Index, and Chemical Abstracts.
-According to the Journal Citation Reports, the journal had a 2020 impact factor of 3.451, and 3.6 in 2024.
+The journal is abstracted and indexed in MEDLINE/PubMed, the Science Citation Index Expanded, and Chemical Abstracts.
+According to the Journal Citation Reports, the journal had an impact factor of 3.451 in 2020, and 3.6 in 2024.